Instructional Faculty (Non-Tenure-Track) Promotion

 EVPP office sends notifications to candidates of president's and executive vice president and provost's approval of departmental recommendations for promotion.

 Throughout the promotion review process, the Instructional Faculty Promotion Review form must accompany the dossier.
 This form has been sent to the deans, chairs, and directors.
-Click here to download the form (Updated 09182019) [Excel]
+Click here to download the form (Updated 09182019) [PDF]

 Note: Forms on this website are updated regularly.
 Outdated forms will not be accepted.